adito0/compsys725/README.md

 #### ```USER <username>```<br>
 Checks whether username exists in the server records.
 Grants immediate log in for User admin.
-- If user is admin
+- If user is admin:
 ```
 $ USER admin
 from server: !admin logged in
 ```
-- If username provided is in the server's userList
+- If username provided is in the server's userList:
 ```
 $ USER upi123
 from server: +user id valid, send account and password
 ```
-- If username provided is not in the server's userList
+- If username provided is not in the server's userList:
 ```
 $ USER upi000
 from server: -invalid user id, try again